Embraser01/typoas/README.md

-    -i, --input [path/url]         Path or URL to the OpenAPI JSON specification (yaml/json format) -o, --output [path]            Path where to write the generated TS file -n, --name                     Class name of the generated client --js-doc                       Whether to add JS Doc to the generated code --only-types                   Use it to only generate types in #components/schemas/ --version                      Output the version number
+    -i, --input [path/url]         Path or URL to the OpenAPI JSON specification (yaml/json format) -o, --output [path]            Path where to write the generated TS file -n, --name                     Class name of the generated client --js-doc, --no-js-doc          Whether to add JS Doc to the generated code (default: true) --only-types                   Use it to only generate types in #components/schemas/ --version                      Output the version number
     -h, --help                     Display help for command